saeedamer08/saeedamer08/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm Saeed Amer, IT Engineer with 5+ years of experience in system administration, specializing in Microsoft cloud technologies, on-premises infrastructure, and virtualization.
-Skilled in managing complex IT environments, including Microsoft SCCM Private Cloud, Azure Cloud, and server administration.
-A dedicated team player with experience working in diverse cultural contexts, from startups to multinational corporations.
-Possessing strong communication skills in Dutch and English, passionate about combining IT, automation, and programming to drive business growth.
-Eager to learn new skills and acquire the necessary knowledge quickly.
-Seeking a challenging role to leverage expertise and drive IT initiatives.
+Hello!
+I'm Saeed Amer, an IT Engineer with over 5 years of experience in system administration, specializing in Microsoft cloud technologies, on-premises infrastructure, and virtualization.

+I bring expertise in tools like Microsoft SCCM, Azure Cloud, Linux, Amazon AWS, and Ansible, with programming knowledge in C, C++, Python, and PowerShell for automation.
+Fluent in Dutch, English, and Arabic, I excel at bridging technical solutions with business needs in multicultural environments.

+Passionate about learning and innovation, I'm eager to tackle new challenges and contribute to impactful IT initiatives.